Visual Impairment IconHigh Contrast

 From “The Honeymoons: An Autumn Adventure.”
 Used by permission, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.

 Introductory Note: “The Honeymoons” is a comical short story about a young man’s interactions with the two daughters of the Honeymoon family, Blanche and Rose, while on vacation in a French fishing village.
-Just after the young man enters an unsolicited marriage proposal with one of the daughters, he unveils a Honeymoon family secret that sends him on an adventure to remedy his situation.
-This short story parallels the sensationalism common to literature published in Belgravia; A London Magazine, as it is a humorous subversion of the successful marriage plot and draws upon characteristics of detective and adventure fiction.
+After an unsolicited marriage proposal from one of the daughters, he unveils a Honeymoon family secret that sends him on an adventure to remedy his situation.
+This short story aligns with the sensationalism common to literature published in Belgravia; A London Magazine, as it is a humorous subversion of the successful marriage plot and draws upon characteristics of detective and adventure fiction.

 I.